kellakerr/sample_website/README.md

 <!-- sample website -->

-This is a sample website made as part of Learn Enough HTML to Be Dangerous
+This is a sample website made as part of Learn Enough HTML to Be Dangerous.